xdmnl/api-documentation/source/index.html.md

 ### Rate limiting

 By default, the API is limited to 100 requests in 60 seconds.
-If you need more, please <a href='mailto:api@frontapp.com'>contact us</a>.
+If you need to increase your API rate limit, your team admins can upgrade your access  by purchasing the "Raise API limit" add-on via your Settings > Billing page.

 Every response will contains three headers related to the rate-limiting:

 > Example of a response to a request exceeding the rate limit.
 The client should wait 20s before resending the request.